DLibatique/CLAS102-F19/paper.md

 ---

-This assignment asks you to write an argumentative essay in response to the question posed by a prompt.
+This assignment asks you to engage in the close reading of a text and write an argumentative essay in response to the question posed by a prompt.
 Your argument should be an answer to the question posed, and you will need to provide textual evidence through citations to support your answer and explain your reasoning.
+This argument should be based on the primary text(s) referenced in your chosen prompt; there should be no citations of or references to secondary scholarship in your paper.

 ## Due Date and Time
 The end time on the date of the final exam, to be determined by the registrar.